How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 Step 6: Conduct a Hazard Analysis (Principle 1)

-Effective hazard identification and hazard analysis are keys to a successful HACCP plan.
-Consider all real or potential hazards that may occur in each ingredient and at every stage of the commodity system.
-Food safety hazards for HACCP programs fall into three main categories:
+Consider all real or potential hazards that may occur in each ingredient and at every stage of the production process.
+Food safety hazards fall into three main categories:

-• Biological hazards: These typically include foodborne bacterial pathogens such as Salmonella, Listeria, and E. coli, as well as viruses, algae, parasites, and fungi.
+• Biological hazards: foodborne bacterial pathogens such as Salmonella, Listeria, and E. coli, as well as viruses, algae, parasites, and fungi.

-• Chemical hazards: These include naturally occurring chemicals like cyanides in some root crops, allergenic compounds such as peanuts, toxins produced by microorganisms (mycotoxins, algal toxins), and chemicals added intentionally (e.g., fungicides, insecticides).
+• Chemical hazards: naturally occurring chemicals like cyanides in some root crops, allergenic compounds, mycotoxins, and chemicals added intentionally (fungicides, insecticides).

-• Physical hazards: Contaminants like broken glass, metal fragments, insects, or stones.
+• Physical hazards: broken glass, metal fragments, insects, or stones.

 Step 7: Identify Critical Control Points (CCPs) (Principle 2)

 Using decision trees or worksheets, determine the points in the process where hazards can be prevented, eliminated, or reduced to acceptable levels.
-Every hazard identified as an RLTO must be controlled at a CCP.
-This step is crucial in shaping an effective HACCP plan aligned with the HACCP food standards.
+Every hazard identified as RLTO must be controlled at a CCP.
+Common CCPs include cooking (to eliminate pathogens), metal detection (to catch physical contaminants), and pasteurization.

 Step 8: Establish Critical Limits for Each CCP (Principle 3)

 Define clear, measurable limits such as temperature, time, pH, or other parameters that separate safe from unsafe conditions at each CCP.
-These critical limits are the benchmarks your team will use to verify control.
+These limits must come from validated scientific sources — regulatory guidelines, peer-reviewed research, or process authority validations.
+'We've always done it this way' is not a critical limit.

 Step 9: Establish Monitoring Procedures (Principle 4)

 Detail how each CCP will be monitored to ensure it stays within its critical limits.
 Specify who will monitor, how often, and by what method (e.g., temperature checks, visual inspections).
-Consistent monitoring is essential for maintaining an effective HACCP plan.
+Monitoring frequency must be sufficient to detect a loss of control before affected product reaches the next step.

 Step 10: Establish Corrective Actions (Principle 5)

 Outline the exact steps to be taken if monitoring shows a CCP is out of control.
 This includes actions to correct the process, disposition of affected products, and thorough documentation.
-Clear corrective actions ensure that deviations do not compromise food safety.
+Your corrective action procedure should name who is responsible for each action and what the decision criteria are for product disposition.

 Step 11: Establish Verification Procedures (Principle 6)

 Once the HACCP plan has been developed and all CCPs validated, the complete plan must be verified before and during routine operation.
-Verification is the responsibility of the person(s) in charge of each part of the commodity system and ensures that CCPs and control measures are appropriate and effective.
 Verification activities include:

 • Collecting samples for analysis by methods different from routine monitoring